 The rose garden is divided into several gardens and although we struck it between main flushes (there were many buds waiting to burst), there was still enough out to make it a worthwhile stop and a lovely place to wander on a hot summer’s morning.

-David Austin, who began his working life as a farmer and is now aged 92, started experimenting with rose breeding in the 1940s and 1950s, opening his eponymous nursery in 1970.
+David Austin, who began his working life as a farmer, started experimenting with rose breeding in the 1940s and 1950s, opening his eponymous nursery in 1970.
 And it’s still a family business with the great man’s son, also David, and his grandson, Richard, on board.

 David Austin has called the results of his breeding programme ‘English Roses’, explaining in his 1993 book of the same name that he used 18th and 19th century roses, such as Damasks and Gallicas, with modern Hybrid Teas and floribundas to create the roses that he began releasing from 1969 “… although there had been three earlier varieties – Constance Spry in 1961, Chianti in 1967 and Shropshire Lass in 1968 – but these were more in the nature of stepping stones towards the true English Rose”.

 He goes on to define an English Rose as combining the form of flower, fragrance and general character of an Old Rose with the wide range of colour and repeat flowering of a modern HT or floribunda and “they retain much of the shrubby, bushy growth of the old varieties”.